fbpx

 Individuals with spinal cord injuries (SCIs) often encounter bowel and bladder issues due to the disruption of nerve pathways responsible for controlling these functions.
 The resulting complications can significantly impact the quality of life and require ongoing management and care.

 Bowel dysfunction is a common concern for individuals with SCIs.
 The extent of the dysfunction depends on the location and severity of the injury, and it can manifest as either constipation or fecal incontinence.
-Constipation may result from decreased bowel motility and sensation, making it difficult for the individual to sense the need to have a bowel movement or to pass stool effectively.
-Fecal incontinence, on the other hand, can occur when the injury impairs voluntary control over the anal sphincter.
-To manage bowel dysfunction, individuals with SCIs may follow a bowel management program, which may involve a combination of dietary adjustments, scheduled bowel movements, medications, and digital stimulation.
+Constipation may result from decreased bowel motility and sensation, making it difficult for the individual to feel the need to have a bowel movement or pass stool effectively.

 Bladder dysfunction is another common issue for individuals with spinal cord injuries.
-Neurogenic bladder, a condition where the bladder’s normal functioning is impaired, can lead to difficulties with urine storage or elimination.
-Overactive bladder can cause involuntary contractions and urinary incontinence, while an underactive bladder can lead to urinary retention and an inability to fully empty the bladder.
-To manage these issues, individuals with SCI’s may use various techniques, including intermittent catheterization, indwelling catheters, or external collection devices.
-In some cases, medications or surgical interventions may be necessary to improve bladder function and prevent complications.
+Neurogenic bladder, a condition where the bladder’s normal functioning is impaired, can lead to urine storage or elimination difficulties.
+An overactive bladder can cause involuntary contractions and urinary incontinence, while an underactive bladder can lead to urinary retention and an inability to fully empty the bladder.

 Both bowel and bladder dysfunctions can increase the risk of complications such as urinary tract infections, kidney damage, and pressure ulcers.